Helping Youth Discover New Skills & New Technologies

 ITAG’s youth activities are supported by a volunteer committee with funding from private and public partners.
 To get involved or find more information about our youth programs, check out www.STEMinnovationPA.org.

-Girls Exploring Tomorrow’s Technology (GETT) is an annual event in the spring for girls in grades 5-10 and their parents to learn about career opportunities in a broad scope of STEM related industries.
+Girls Exploring Tomorrow’s Technology (GETT) is an annual event for girls in grades 5-10 and their parents to learn about career opportunities in a broad scope of STEM related industries.
 The day is filled with exciting, enlightening and experiential activities led by successful women in STEM fields.
+This year GETT has been re-engineered into a 20th anniversary video series including a weekly video or livestream with hands-on STEM activities from our Expo organizations.
+This programming will run through the school year, so instead of one day, it will take place over 8 months!

 Check out our summer career academies where students explore in-demand careers, boost their college applications and develop long-lasting friendships.
 These cost effective summer programs supplement regular classwork by offering activities that help students develop leadership and business critical skills through hands-on activities, mentoring and shadowing opportunities.